cvalenzuela/Always-on-Always-connected/midterm/README.md

-# Someone | Something
+# Something | Someone

 Trying to build a human inspired search engine.
-Ask someone, something.
+Ask something to someone.

 Trying to make sense of information and not [Snippets](https://theoutline.com/post/1192/google-s-featured-snippets-are-worse-than-fake-news)